 Controller Emulation

 The Controller Emulator lets you accurately emulate gamepad input directly in Studio.
-The default controller is Generic, and you can select alternatives for Playstation, Xbox, and Quest devices from the upper‑left picker menu.
+The default controller is a generic gamepad but you can select alternatives for Playstation, Xbox, and Quest devices from the upper‑left picker menu.

 While playtesting, you can control the experience with the virtual controller using your mouse.